mig82/geppetto-proxies/README.md

-# geppetto
+# geppetto-proxies

-A custom Java orchestration for Kony Fabric.
+A library of classes that will make it easier to manipulate and build responses for Fabric services.